switchtrue/personal-blog/content/posts/firewatch-australia-part-1.md

 {{< image
       class="center"
       src="/images/firewatch-incidents-bucket.png"
-      alt="Image the contents of a Cloud Storage bucket showing a fires history of changes and the md5 hash file" >}}
+      caption="Listing of a Cloud Storage bucket for a single fire showing one file for each change in its history and the md5 hash." alt="Image the contents of a Cloud Storage bucket showing a fires history of changes and the md5 hash file" >}}

 Next I needed a way to trigger this periodically.
 Google have a product called [Cloud Scheduler][7]